Sony LinkBuds S

 See price on Amazon | See price on Amazon |

-Ingress protection ratings is the rating of protection offered by an enclosure, against solids and liquids.
-In the format of IPXX, 'X' represents a number The first value of the IP rating represents protection against solids such as dust, followed by the one that refers to protection against liquids (sweat).
+IP ratings refer to the rank of protection given by a casing, against dust and water.
+The letters 'IP' are followed by two values The first value of the IP rating refers to protection against solids such as dust, while the second refers to resistance against liquids (sweat).

 we are not yet certain of their rating with solids (dust)